 Applicants for the BFA in Musical Theatre must be graduates of the American Musical and Dramatic Academy (AMDA) Integrated* Program.
-The New School for Public Engagement (NSPE) will assign 60 transfer credits for the AMDA Integrated Program.
+The New School's Bachelor's Program for Adults and Transfer Students will assign 60 transfer credits for the AMDA Integrated Program.
 Accepted students may be able to transfer an additional 24 credits for courses completed at other colleges or universities.

-*AMDA Studio graduates should apply for admission to the NSPE BS in Liberal Arts program.
+*AMDA Studio graduates should apply for admission to The New School's BS in Liberal Arts program.

-Note: It is possible to earn up to 12 undergraduate credits at NSPE without applying for formal admission.
+Note: It is possible to earn up to 12 undergraduate credits at The New School without applying for formal admission.
 Go to Continuing Education to see the range of courses available.
 If a student is subsequently

 admitted to a degree program, credits earned in continuing education